janickr/kaspersmicrobit/docs/pygame/use_accelerometer_to_move_ball.md

  - the `accelerometer_data` callback is called with the new data as argument
  - the callback registers the data as the player_direction
- - the `while True:` loop updates the player_position and redraws the ball
+ - the `while running:` loop updates the player_position and redraws the ball

 See also the API documentation: